kapxapot/plasticode-boilerplate/README.md

 This will create the tables in the DB and create a default admin user with login "admin" and password "admin" (you can change the password in the Admin UI (`/admin`) after the installation is finished).

-7. Open the browser and navigate to your site (http://localhost/boilerplate).
+7. Open the browser and navigate to your site (http://localhost/boilerplate in case of Apache).